eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 ###### 2.1.7.1.2 Provider Push

-A push transfer is when the Provider data plane initiates sending data to the consumer provided destination.
+A push transfer is when the Provider data plane initiates sending data to the destination specified by the consumer.

 ![Provider Push](diagrams/transfer-data-plane-provider-push.png)